eu-cdse/documentation/APIs/STAC.md

 The data are organized in so-called collections corresponding to various satellites.

-The following collections are currently available via STAC API
+The following collections are currently available via STAC API:

 * Copernicus Sentinel Mission
   * **SENTINEL-1**